t4nello/McSwarm/README.md

 - Portainer
 - Portainer Agent

-Server stack is based on the JDK 21 image
+Minecraft server is based on the JDK 21 image

 ## Prerequisites